Elevator in aging Sacramento courthouse traps students

 “It’s an old building.
 A project has been approved to build a new courthouse,” said Debbie Moynier, the courthouse’s incoming director of facilities.

-The Judicial Council of California approved plans in February 2016 for a new 538,000-square-foot, 53-courtroom county courthouse – a $493 million project planned at H Street between 5th and 6th streets near the railyards.
+The Judicial Council of California approved plans in February 2016 for a new 538,000-square-foot, 53-courtroom county courthouse – a $493 million project planned at H Street between Fifth and Sixth streets near the railyards.

 Preliminary project drawings are now in the works, though state judicial officials last summer voted to put new courthouse construction projects on hold, citing funding shortfalls.